 As stated above, the Compensation Committee currently consists of Messrs.
-Henderson and Murdough, both of whom are non-employees.
-The Compensation Committee recommends compensation arrangements for the Company's executive officers and is also responsible for determining and otherwise administering the timing, amount, exercise price and other terms of options granted under the Company's various stock incentive plans.
+Henderson and McKnight, both of whom are non-employees.
+The Compensation Committee recommends compensation arrangements for the Company's executive officers and is also responsible for determining and otherwise administering the timing, amount, exercise price and other terms of options granted under the Company's various stock inventive plans.
 Under certain of those plans, options may be granted to non-employee directors of the Board of Directors.
-In all instances of stock option grants, the recommendations of the Compensation Committee are passed upon and approved by the full Board of Directors.
-In 1996, Frank J. Doherty was paid an annual fee of \$50,000 for his services as Chairman of the Board of Directors of the Company.
-Mr. Doherty served as a member of the Compensation Committee through May 1996.
+In all instances, the recommendations of the Compensation Committee regarding executive officer compensation, including all stock option grants, is passed upon and approved by the full Board of Directors, except that neither Ms. Jayne nor Mr. Arling vote or make decisions on matters involving their own and each other's compensation.
+There were no options granted to non-employee directors of the Board of Directors during 1998.